smiledra/smiledra.github.io/_posts/2020-05-08-lurrarenPian.md

 ## Translation

-First, please enjoy a Basque-to-English translation by Google translate:
+Please enjoy a Basque-to-English translation by Google translate:

 >I can enter the earth, my dear, with your might!<br>
 I have made five thoughts of having to marry you;<br>